 Partnering rather than parenting

 One major way that Compassion strives to avoid a paternalistic approach is by partnering with local churches.
 We look for churches who already have a similar vision to ours—churches who know the needs in their communities and are already reaching out to the vulnerable children among them.
-Many times, churches in the developing world approach us, knowing that our sponsorship programs will help them reach their goals.
+Many times, churches approach us, knowing that our sponsorship programs will help them reach their goals.

 A relatively new part of our process of partnering with churches is a series of Bible studies we have started holding with potential church partners, called “Qavah,” Hebrew for “binding together.”
 It’s a way to guide churches through the process of asking, “How can God use us to meet the needs in our community?”
 Through this process, Compassion helps churches think through what their vision for their community is and what resources God has already given them to meet these goals.
 This helps churches identify how God has gifted them with incredible resources to help others.
 It’s a refreshing alternative to asking churches for a list of needs.